Atwell, Western Australia: Leisure

 Atwell has a large number of parks and reserves.
 The two major parks are Atwell reserve, which has a lake, playgrounds, skate park and barbecue facilities and Harvest lakes park which has a lake and playgrounds.

 Sports

 Atwell Oval is the main sporting ground with two sports fields for Football in Winter and Cricket in Summer.
 It has a clubhouse and change rooms for the Jandakot Jets Junior Football Club which plays Australian rules football, as well as Jandakot Lakes Junior Cricket Club which plays cricket.
 In addition, Softball and Tee ball are also played here.
 Atwell and Harmony Primary school ovals are open to the public and have cricket pitches and nets.

 Transport

 Public

 Regular bus services on route 527, operates North to Cockburn Central railway station, located just outside the North Western boundary of Atwell, and Gateways regional shopping centre in Success, and South to Aubin Grove and Honeywood estate in Wandi.
 Train services connect to Perth and Mandurah.
-The new Aubin Grove train station which actually straddles Atwell and Success opened in April 2017.
+Aubin Grove train station which actually straddles Atwell and Success opened in April 2017.